De30/grafana/docs/sources/visualizations-old/alert-list-panel.md

 weight = 100
 +++

-# Reference: Alert list
+# Alert list

-The Alert list visualization displays dashboards alerts.
+The Alert list allows you to display your dashboards alerts.
 You can configure the list to show current state or recent state changes.
 You can read more about alerts in [Alerts overview]({{< relref "../alerting/_index.md" >}}).

 {{< figure src="/static/img/docs/v45/alert-list-panel.png" max-width="850px" >}}